Yuh 3a Review 2023 – Pros & Cons

 Investing Fees

-Then, we must look at the investing fees of Yuh 3a.
+Then, we must examine Yuh 3a’s investing fees.
 You do not want to waste your retirement money on fees.

 Regardless of your investment strategy, you will pay 0.50% in fees to Yuh 3a.
 You will lose 0.50% of your invested money every year.
 Even if this fee seems high, it is relatively low for third pillars in Switzerland.

 The good thing about this fee is that it is an all-in fee.
-Everything is included in this management fee, including the product costs of the funds.
+This management fee includes everything, including the product costs of the funds.

 However, we must keep in mind that currency hedging itself will probably reduce your returns in the long term.

 Overall, the fees are relatively good for a third pillar.
-It is not the cheapest among the third pillars but it is among the cheapest ones.
+It is not the cheapest, but it is among the cheapest.
 However, hedging may add some invisible costs to your portfolio.

 Is Yuh 3a safe?